 Of course due to the very nature of online education and training, geographical boundaries are not as relevant.
-The education and training provided by other than traditional K-12 and postsecondary institutions described in the section above about national trend are of course available to Marylanders.
+The education and training provided by entities outside traditional K-12 and postsecondary institutions are also available to Marylanders.
 However, we know little about who in Maryland is utilizing such services, nor do we know much about what organizations within Maryland are providing such services.
 In our recommendations below we make suggestions to begin to fill that current gap in our knowledge of the provision and use of online education and training in Maryland.